Drawing From Personal Experience

 Don’t food writers usually write for a byline?
 Part of it has to with wanting to build a reputation in the culinary writing world.
 Ghost writing is often a stepping stone to building a portfolio that will lead to other writing projects, speaking engagements, or even our own books.
 However, without formal recognition, the opportunity may be lost.
 A fellow food writer shared that ghost writing can happen in two ways - one where the publishing house cracks a deal with the chef - where they say that we want to publish a book about you and your work and if you can't write, we will hire a ghost writer.

 In this case, the publishing house appoints a ghost writer on a flat fee.
 The second scenario is when the chef feels that he has a story to tell or wants some recipes or information documented and published but doesn't have contacts in the publishing world and approaches a food writer expecting them to approach the publishing house on his or her behalf and then help write the book.
-The important thing in this case is to set expectations, regarding credit, remunerations and royalty, straight from the start.
+The important thing in this case is to set expectations, regarding credit, remunerations and royalty, right from the start.

 Photo Credit: Unsplash